Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 See all my Client’s Victories.

-If you are looking online for “best domestic violence lawyers near me in Rhode Island”, or “lawyers for domestic violence” and need an experienced Rhode Island Domestic Violence Lawyer call S. Joshua Macktaz, Esq. today at (401) 861-1155 for a free consultation.(401)861-1155
+If you are looking online for best domestic violence defense lawyers, or domestic assault charges lawyer and need an experienced Rhode Island Domestic Violence Defense Attorney call S. Joshua Macktaz, Esq. today at (401) 861-1155 for a free consultation.(401)861-1155